 Their languages group, Dene, encompasses many other peoples in the area as well.

 The Denesuline use dog teams attached to sled for the transport of goods especially in the winter when crossing land is difficult.

-Greenland is one of the areas with the highest proportion of Inuit peoples living there, with 80-88% of the population of the island being Inuit.
+Greenland is one of the areas with the highest proportion of Inuit peoples living there, making up 80-88% of the population of the island.
 One of these groups is the Kalaallit or West Greenlandic peoples.
 Their language is Kalaalisut (or ‘Greenlandic’), and they are thought to have moved over originally from east Canada.

-The Kalaallit are skilled in crafts especially sewing, making clothing which is not only necessary and practical in the cold northern climate, but which is also beautiful.
+The Kalaallit are skilled in crafts especially sewing, making clothing which are not only necessary and practical in the cold northern climate, but which are also beautiful.
 Animals skins are dried, treated and sewn into clothing which can be used at various times of the year, with more fur covered skins providing greater insulation against the cold.

-Tattooing has historically been an important part of many Inuit peoples self-identity including the Kalaallit, and in recent years there has been a revival of these tattooing practices.
+Tattooing has historically been an important part of many Inuit peoples self-identity including the Kalaallit.
 Mummified remains of people and artistic carvings over 3500 years ago have shown evidence that tattooing of arms, breasts and faces was common.
 Tattoos appear to have been mainly worn by women, and were created by respected female elders who already had expert skills with a needle through seamstressing work.
 Some symbols used in the tattoos were thought to be protective, others would help identify a person within a certain group, and others were indicative of having reached a milestone in ones life such as the first whale hunt.

-Fun Fact: A new Marvel superhero who is an indigenous Arctic woman called Amka Aliyak (‘Snowguard’) has face tattoos (see title picture).
+Fun Fact: A new Marvel superhero who is an Indigenous Arctic woman called Amka Aliyak (‘Snowguard’) has face tattoos.

 Europe and Russia